-An Indian-influenced wedding with a little bit of Pixar #Wedding Porn#church#couples of color#literature theme#movies#non-diamond ring#sari#taller bride#texas January 3 | Catherine Clark bijouxandbits George and Emily created an intimate afternoon wedding in Texas for their friends and family.
+An Indian-influenced wedding with a little bit of Pixar #Wedding Porn#church#couples of color#literature theme#movies#non-diamond ring#sari#taller bride#texas January 3 2013 | Catherine Clark bijouxandbits George and Emily created an intimate afternoon wedding in Texas for their friends and family.
 Emily surprised everyone by wearing a white sari flown in from India to honor George's heritage.
 She had a reception dress on hand, but ended up not changing because she loved wearing the sari so much.
 They also had Indian catering, vintage book decor, and the movie Up playing in the background (since that was the inspiration for their proposal!).
 George's friend Natasha Brown was extra excited for the wedding because she got to photograph it.
 Take a look: Related Post Have a movie love affair with this Disney concert hall wedding Diana and Luke got married in L.A. and wanted to put a little Hollywood magic into their wedding.
 And trust me, the magic is happening...
 Read more Thanks to Natasha Brown Photography for sharing this lovely wedding with us.
-Here are some of the vendors who made it all happen: Flowers: Bliss and Blooms Shoes: Badgely Mischka Jewelry: Nordstrom Men's outfits: Calvin Klein Venue: Gateway Church Get your daily dose of Offbeat AWESOME Reporter Name * Reporter Email * Original text Enter the original text here.
+Here are some of the vendors who made it all happen: Flowers: Bliss and Blooms Shoes: Badgely Mischka Jewelry: Nordstrom Men's outfits: Calvin Klein Venue: Gateway Church Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo Catherine Clark Catherine Clark is Offbeat Bride's Senior Editor.
 In her spare time she loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur baby, and blogs at BijouxandBits.com. @enidjcoleslaw @bijouxandbits @bijouxandbits PREVIOUS Use the glass-clinking tradition as peace-keeping hack NEXT Feathers, chains, and flowers: a headband roundup Show/Hide comments [ 11 ] wow this wedding os so cool!
 Gorgeous photos too!
 4 agree Reply Oh if only the photographer got a schmaltzy shot of one of the more tear jerky, romantic sequences (either the marriage or the photo album).
 Reply i LOVE this wedding!!!
 Reply LOVE this.
 The blue!
 The sari!
 The kids in the hats!
 And especially the food – makes me almost want to ditch FH and look for an Indian family to marry into… Almost… 3 agree Reply Gorgeous couple and I LOVE her dress!
 Reply Are you guys seriously going to tease us with the fact that the proposal was inspired by "Up," then not tell us how it happened?!?
 I adore that movie and think it's one of the most romantic films out there (well, ok, the beginning at least!) and would love to see how they got engaged.
 I am in love with that dress, though!
 Saris are stunningly beautiful, and this white one is just incredible.
 They look so happy!
 8 agree Reply What a fantastic wedding & I love the feel of the photography.
 Reply Oh wow.
 That sari and that blue background.
 So beautiful I don't even have words for it Reply Oh!
 I LOVE this!!
 I have decided I WILL wear a sari like this for my wedding.
 What a handsome couple.
 I wish them a lifetime of love and happiness 🙂 Reply Wow, this bride looks absolutely stunning.
 They make a lovely looking couple.
 I hope they are happy forever.
 Reply the image with the double seated bicycle and the rings has really captured what this wedding is all about for me Reply Join the conversation Cancel Reply Your email address will not be published.
 Required fields are marked *Comment Notify me of follow-up comments by email.
 Sign me up for your offbeat awesomeness newsletter!
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.